 3. Know Your Copay and Deductible

-When working with different specialists, many times insurance will provide some coverage and require you to pay an additional co-pay.
+When working with different specialists, oftentimes insurance will provide some coverage and require you to pay an additional co-pay.
 For example, you could have a $25 copay to see a physical health specialist, such as an allergist or rheumatologist.
 In this case, it should be $25 to see a mental health care provider.
 Other plans have co-insurance, rather than copays.
 Co-insurance and co-pay are both cost-sharing mechanisms in health insurance, but they operate differently and serve distinct purposes:

 Information about your copay and deductible is typically on your insurance card.
 If you have questions, you can call your insurance provider to get detailed information about your specific plan or call LifeStance Health to understand how much your visit would cost.
 It is recommended you make these calls and have these conversations prior to your visits to ensure you don’t get hit with a surprise bill.

-Bonus: Insurance and Online Mental Health Care
+Bonus: Insurance and Online Therapy and Other Mental Health Care

 During the pandemic, telehealth became a popular option for all types of health care, including mental health care. telehealth gives you access to the care you need right from the comfort of your own home with secure video meetings online.
 Since the COVID-19 pandemic made telehealth the safest option, many insurance providers began covering telehealth visits.
 However, the coverage can differ for so-called “online therapy platforms” and for the actual therapy that is delivered online.
 LifeStance provides services that are typically delivered in-office also via telehealth as an added bonus, so you would never have to worry “will my online therapy be covered by insurance”.